JensRantil/jensrantil.github.io/content/posts/2023-05-09_code-as-self-serve-experience.md

 (declarative) "code as self-serve", for example using Terraform or Kubernetes (K8s).
 I don't know how many times I've heard a Platform team say

-> No problem, we have a self-serve experience - the developers can just submit
+> "No problem, we have a self-serve experience - the developers can just submit
 > a pull request to our Terraform/Kubernetes code to create their new database.
-> We will review it and merge it for them.
+> We will review it and merge it for them."

 For example, if you don't have any kind of [abstraction layer around your Kubernetes YAML][helm], writing >300 lines of YAML is _not_ a pleasant